mikeperry-tor/acwiki/Conjure-Bridge-Installation-Guide.md

    ```
    [notice] Your Tor server's identity key fingerprint is '<NICKNAME> <FINGERPRINT>'
    [notice] Your Tor bridge's hashed identity key fingerprint is '<NICKNAME> <HASHED FINGERPRINT>'
-   [notice] Registered server transport 'obfs4' at '[::]:46396'
+   [notice] Registered server transport 'conjure' at '[::]:80'
    [notice] Tor has successfully opened a circuit.
 Looks like client functionality is working.
    [notice] Bootstrapped 100%: Done
-   [notice] Now checking whether ORPort <redacted>:3818 is reachable... (this may take up to 20 minutes -- look for log messages indicating success)
+   [notice] Now checking whether ORPort <redacted>:9001 is reachable... (this may take up to 20 minutes -- look for log messages indicating success)
    [notice] Self-testing indicates your ORPort is reachable from the outside.
 Excellent.
 Publishing server descriptor.
    ```